Ridgecrest recovers, but scars remain, a month after quakes rock the city

-At a back-to-school event Thursday morning, kids lined up to play a game at the Kerr McGee Community Center in Ridgecrest.
+RIDGECREST — At a back-to-school event Aug.
+1, kids lined up to play a game at the Kerr McGee Community Center in Ridgecrest.

 The point of the game was simple: Take a stack of cups and put the top cup into the bottom until you have returned it to its rightful position.